GlennToms/glenntoms.github.io/capturetheflag/tryhackme/_posts/2022-03-02-vulnnet-dotpy.md

 After trying for an `LFI` at `http://10.10.132.101:8080/etc/passwd` you can see that the path `/etc/passwd` is reflected in the page.
 Since our `nmap` banner grab says this site is running `Werkzeug` we can try `Server Side Template Injection (SSTI)`

->Misdiagnosing SSTI and XSS is can be easily done, be sure to take the time to validate your findings.
+>Misdiagnosing SSTI, XSS and LFI is can be easily done for beginners, be sure to take the time to validate your findings.
 {: .prompt-tip }